Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 • Making a positive phone call home

-• Taking a photo of a child in the act of following a rule and putting it on the wall next to the posted rule
+• Photographing a child following a rule and putting the photo by the posted rule

-• Writing the child’s name, what she or he did, and the date on a handprint or classroom symbol, which is then posted on the wall or a bulletin board
+• Writing the child’s name, their behavior, and the date on a handprint or classroom symbol, then posting it on a wall or bulletin board

 • Giving a classroom cheer (e.g., “I saw D’Onte, April, and Charise waiting so safely for the slide.
 Let’s give a big cheer!”)

-• Giving the child a stamp on her or his hand or a small sticker
+• Giving the child a stamp on the hand or a small sticker

 • Letting the child be the line leader or teacher’s special helper for the day